On Parallel $k$-Center Clustering: Introduction

 There has been a large amount of work on various variants of the clustering problems (see, e.g., \cite{clustering_survey} for a survey of research until 2005), including some extensive study of the $k$-center clustering problem.
 The $k$-center problem is well known to be NP-hard and simple algorithms are known to achieve a 2-approximation \cite{DF85,gonzalez1985kcenter,HS85}; this approximation ratio is tight unless $\mathrm{P} = \mathrm{NP}$ \cite{HN79}.

-The study of clustering in the context of parallel computing is extremely well-motivated: as the size of typical data sets continue to increase, it becomes infeasible to store input data on a single machine, let alone iterate over it many times (as greedy sequential algorithms require (see, e.g., \cite{gonzalez1985kcenter})).
+The study of clustering in the context of parallel computing is extremely well-motivated: as the size of typical data sets continues to increase, it becomes infeasible to store input data on a single machine, let alone iterate over it many times (as greedy sequential algorithms require (see, e.g., \cite{gonzalez1985kcenter})).
 It comes therefore as no surprise that there has been a considerable amount of work on $k$-center clustering algorithms in \mpc.
 In particular, several constant-round, constant-approximation algorithms in the \mpc setting were given recently for general metric $k$-center clustering, see, e.g., \cite{coreset_kcenter1,coreset_kcenter2,coreset_kcenter3}.
 Much of this work used \emph{coresets} or similar techniques as a means of approximating the structure of the underlying data, naturally implying a requirement that the local space satisfies $\lspace = \Omega(k)$ per machine and global space is $\gspace = \Omega(nk)$ or $\Omega(n^{\epsilon} k^2)$ \cite{coreset_kcenter1,coreset_kcenter2,coreset_kcenter3}.
-Specifically, Ene \etal \cite{coreset_kcenter1} gave a $\Oh(1)$ round $10$-approximation \mpc algorithm that uses local space $\lspace = \Oh(k^2 n^{\Theta(1)})$, Malkomes \etal \cite{coreset_kcenter2} obtained a $2$-round $4$-approxi\-ma\-tion \mpc algorithm with local space $\lspace = \Omega(\sqrt{nk})$, and Ceccarello \etal \cite{coreset_kcenter3} obtained a $2$-round $(2+\eps)$-approximation \mpc algorithm that uses local space $\lspace = \Oh_{d,\eps} (\sqrt{nk})$ for the problem in metric spaces with doubling dimension $d$.
+Specifically, Ene \etal \cite{coreset_kcenter1} gave a $\Oh(1)$ round $10$-approximation \mpc algorithm that uses local space $\lspace = \Oh(k^2 n^{\Theta(1)})$, Malkomes \etal \cite{coreset_kcenter2} obtained a $2$-round $4$-approxi\-ma\-tion \mpc algorithm with local space $\lspace = \Omega(\sqrt{nk})$, and Ceccarello \etal \cite{coreset_kcenter3} obtained a $2$-round $(2+\eps)$-approximation \mpc algorithm that uses local space $\lspace = \Oh (\sqrt{nk})$ for the problem in metric spaces with constant doubling dimension.
+Very recently, Haqi and Zadeh~\cite{HaqiZ23} gave a $\Oh(1)$-round $(2+\eps)$-approximation \mpc algorithm that uses local space $\lspace = \Oh (\sqrt{nk})$ for the problem in constant dimensional Euclidean space.
 As mentioned earlier, these algorithms are not scalable if $k$ is large relative to $n$ (for example, when $k = n^{1/3}$), making the case of large $k$ particularly challenging.
 Furthermore, as argued by Bateni \etal \cite{bateni-kcenter}, the case of large $k$ appears naturally in some applications of $k$ clustering, including label propagation used in semi-supervised learning, or same-meaning query clustering for online advertisement or document search \cite{WLFXY09}.
 Unfortunately, we do not know of any $O(1)$-round, $O(1)$-approximation \mpc algorithm that would use local space $\lspace = o(k)$.